geomesa/geomesa-nifi/README.md

-ConverterSpec             | Define a converter via TypeSafe config ConverterErrorMode        | Override the converter error mode (`skip-bad-records` or `raise-errors`) BatchSize                 | The number of flow files that will be processed in a single batch FeatureWriterCaching      | Enable caching of feature writers between flow files, useful if flow files have a small number of records
+ConverterSpec             | Define a converter via TypeSafe config ConverterErrorMode        | Override the converter error mode (`skip-bad-records` or `raise-errors`) BatchSize                 | The number of flow files that will be processed in a single batch FeatureWriterCaching      | Enable caching of feature writers between flow files, useful if flow files have a small number of records (see below)
 FeatureWriterCacheTimeout | How often feature writers will be flushed to the data store, if caching is enabled

 ### Feature Writer Caching